sonofjon/gptel-toolkit.el/README.md

-# gptel-tool-kit
+# gptel-toolkit

 A development framework and toolkit for building robust tools for the gptel Emacs package.

 ## Overview

-gptel-tool-kit provides a comprehensive framework for creating, managing, and debugging tools that integrate with gptel.
+gptel-toolkit provides a comprehensive framework for creating, managing, and debugging tools that integrate with gptel.
 It includes:

 - **Core framework** with advanced tool macros and error handling